nbreznau/CRI/README.md

 ### 2. Data Pre-Preparation

 Prior to our main analyses we import data from the Participant Survey including subjective voting on model quality, and the voting during the post-result deliberation.
-The code for these files are contained in the folder [`data_prep`](data_prep/).
+The code for these files (001-003) are contained in the folder [`data_prep`](code/data_prep/).
 It is not necessary to run these scripts as their output is already saved in the [`data`](data/) folder.
-The folder [`data_prep`](code/data_prep/) contains three R Markdown documents:

-1. `001_CRI_Prep_Subj_Votes.Rmd` - prepares the subjective voting on the quality of models
-2. `002_CRI_Data_Prep.Rmd` - cleans up the variables into workable formats, prepares data for the interactive Shiny app, provides correlations, and runs a measurement model to estimate researcher characteristics
-3. `003_CRI_Multiverse_Simulation.Rmd` - sets up data to analyze how much variance we should expect to explain via model specifications

 ### 3. Code

 Our primary analyses and results are in the [`code`](code/) folder.
 Many of the results in this folder depend on data preparation done in the [`data_prep`](code/data_prep/) folder.

 #### List of Command Code Files and their Functions